digitalservicebund/digitalcheck-apps/packages/dito/README.md

 ## Prerequisites

+!!!
 See prerequisites section in the top-level README.md.

+The application requires a `.env` file with the following values configured.
+You can copy and rename the file `.env.example`, and if running locally shouldn't need to change the value configured there.

+- `BASE_URL`: Used so the application knows at which URL it is running — **be sure to omit any trailing slashes!**

 ## Development